dotnetdudes/react-starter/documentation/docker.md

 # Docker

-Docker is used within the project in a couple of distinct ways;

-- Development.
-To add any additional resources that are required in the development environment such as back end services or databases, whatever.
-- Deployment.
+Deployment.
 There is a basic implementation of dockerising the react application with Nginx.

-## Development

-The *docker-compose.yml* file in the project root can be used to add resources such as database servers.
-Any configuration of these resources can be acheived using the provided PowerShell scripts or using docker [entrypoint](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#entrypoint) method.

 ## Deployment